Zero Post: The Journal of the Vickers MG Collection & Research Association

 The Vickers MG Collection & Research Association is excited to share our plans for a new annual journal: Zero Post.

 We want to capture the great research related to the Vickers Machine Gun undertaken by our members, followers, patrons and those interested in the Vickers.
-Containing a mix of academic research articles, notes, correspondence, and reviews, Zero Post will be published each winter and will contain a review of the VMGCRA’s activities each year as well as submissions from whoever wants to submit something related to the Vickers MG.
+Containing a mix of academic research articles, notes, correspondence, and reviews, Zero Post will be published each year and will contain a review of the VMGCRA’s activities for the previous year as well as submissions from whoever wants to submit something related to the Vickers MG.

 We hope to be able to offer an opportunity for all to author something, be they inexperienced or prolific: it just has to relate to the Vickers in some way or another.
 A small team from the VMGCRA will lead the editing and review process as well as coaching those who may not have written recently or at all.